Psychology

 PSYC-255: Introduction to Social Psychology

 Social factors of human behavior; social cognition, interpersonal influences, and relations; group process; interplay of individuals, groups, and society.
 Prerequisites: PSYC 100.
-Fall/Spring as needed.
+Spring.

 PSYC-315: Theories of Personality

 Analysis of extant theories and their contribution to understanding individual differences in behavior and emotions.
-Analysis utilized to critically evaluate individuals’ traits as viewed through lenses of theories presented in course.
-Prerequisites: PSYC 100, PSYC 221 or PSYC 222, and Junior Standing.
+Prerequisites: PSYC 100; PSYC 221 or PSYC 222, Junior standing.
 Fall.

 PSYC-337: Psychology of Music